MIT offers a Blue Cross Blue Shield (BCBS) High Deductible Health Plan (HDHP).

-- The HDHP gives you more flexibility in how you pay and save for health care, while still providing comprehensive, high-quality coverage for you and your family.
+- An HDHP gives you more flexibility in how you pay and save for healthcare, while still providing comprehensive, high-quality coverage for you and your family.

-- Compared to the other health plans, the HDHP has a lower premium (the amount taken out of your paycheck each pay period for health insurance), a higher deductible (the amount of covered expenses that you must pay each calendar year before the health plan begins paying for services), and a tax-advantaged health savings account (HSA).
+- Compared to the MIT BCBS PPO+ Health Plan, an HDHP has a lower premium (the amount taken out of your paycheck each pay period for health insurance), a higher deductible (the amount of covered expenses that you must pay each calendar year before the health plan begins paying for services), and a tax-advantaged health savings account (HSA).

 - The HDHP accommodates new MIT employees who have had a high deductible health plan and HSA with a previous employer.